Overview and Courses

 Professor Lee received his doctorate from Harvard Business School and holds undergraduate and graduate degrees in Electrical Engineering and Computer Science from MIT.
 Prior to pursuing graduate studies, he conducted nanotechnology research at IBM and space system design at MIT Lincoln Laboratory.

-Chris Meredith is a senior portfolio manager and the Director of Research and Portfolio Management at O’Shaughnessy Asset Management (OSAM).
-He reports to the CEO/CIO and is responsible for managing the investment activities of the firm, which includes supervising the portfolio management team, investment strategy research, and overseeing the firm’s trading efforts.
-Mr. Meredith’s portfolio management responsibilities include daily model generation, strategy optimization, reviewing account rebalances, and trade analysis.
-On the research side, he leads a team of analysts that conducts research on new and existing strategies and evaluates the efficacy of new factors.
-Prior to joining OSAM, Mr. Meredith was a senior research analyst on the Systematic Equity Team at BSAM.
-He was a director at Oracle Corporation and spent eight years as a technology professional before attending the Cornell SC Johnson College of Business.
+Previously, Mr. Meredith was the Chief Investment Officer at O’Shaughnessy Asset Management (OSAM), a quantitative equity asset manager and Direct Indexing group.
+Mr. Meredith was responsible for all investment functions including supervising the portfolio management team, investment strategy research, tax-management capabilities, trading functions and technology development for the firm.
+Prior to joining OSAM, Mr. Meredith was a senior research analyst of the Systematic Equity Team at Bear Stearns Asset Managment.
+He was a Director of Technology at Oracle and spent eight years as a technology professional before attending the Cornell SC Johnson College of Business.

-Mr. Meredith holds a B.A. in English from Colgate University, an MBA from Cornell University, an M.A. in financial mathematics from Columbia University, and is a Chartered Financial Analyst.
+Mr. Meredith holds a B.A. from Colgate University, an MBA from Cornell University, an M.A. in Financial Mathematics from Columbia University, and is a Chartered Financial Analyst.
 He lives in Chappaqua, New York, with his wife and three children.

 A graduate of the Johnson MBA program, Angela Noble-Grange is a Senior Lecturer of Management Communication at Cornell University’s Johnson Graduate School of Management.
 Professor Noble-Grange teaches Oral Communication and Management Writing.
 Her interests include persuasive speaking and writing as well as gender and race differences in message perception.